Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

 \begin{theorem} Under the assumptions of Theorem \ref{thm1}, the system \eqref{1} possesses a bounded absorbing set in $C^{0}(\bar{\Omega}) \times W^{1, \infty}(\Omega) \times C^{0,\theta}(\bar{\Omega})$ for some $\theta \in (0,1)$.
 More precisely, there exists a constant $C>0$, independent of the initial data, such that

-\end{theorem} \begin{remark} It remains an open problem whether one can establish the existence of a global attractor in $C^{0}(\bar{\Omega}) \times W^{1,\infty}(\Omega) \times C^{0,\theta}(\bar{\Omega})$ for some $\theta \in (0,1)$ for system \eqref{1}.
-We note that the framework developed in \cite{Alex} may be applicable to proving the existence of a global attractor in a weaker topological space. \end{remark}
+\end{theorem} \begin{remark} Whether one can establish the existence of a global attractor in \(C^{0}(\bar{\Omega}) \times W^{1,\infty}(\Omega) \times C^{0,\theta}(\bar{\Omega})\) for some \(\theta \in (0,1)\) for system \eqref{1} remains an open problem.
+Nevertheless, the framework developed in \cite{Alex} may be applicable to proving the existence of a global attractor in a weaker topological space. \end{remark} Our final main result, which establishes the persistence of the total population of solutions, is presented in the following theorem.